identity-com/idv-builder/README.md

 where `NODE_ENV` is also set in docker-compose.

-## Sample handler

-The Idv-builder implements a sample handler for reference.

-A plan for a _credential-sample-v1_ credential is defined in _ValidationModule/src/config/plans/credential-sample-v1.json_.
-The plan lists all the required UCAs: _name_, _dateOfBirth_ and _address_.

-A simple handler is defined in _ValidationModule/src/handlers/simpleUCAHandler.js_.

-The _AutoPassUCAHandler_ handler just extends the _UCAHandler_.
-It does not implement any additional logic.

-The UCAHandler is an ancestral handler that already implements the _canHandle_ logic, checking the event type and if the event payload has a valid UCA (user collectible attribute) that matches the handler.
-For more information about the _UCAHandler_ and all ancestral handlers, check the Idv-commons documentation [add link].

-The _AgeGateUCAHandler_ handler has a custom logic for validating if the user is over 21(ish) based on the provided date of birth.
-It changes the UCA state in its custom _handleUCA_ implementation (the UCA status is set to ACCEPTED or INVALID).

-## Local testing
+# Running locally

+>**_Prerequisite_**: Ensure you have access to the IDV Toolkit ECR repository before proceeding.

-To run locally via docker-compose, run:
+To run locally via docker-compose, simply run:

     scripts/start.sh

-This will start the IDV images, exposing a volume in the Validation Module, which injects a sample plan and sample UCA handler.
+After the IDV has started, you can call the API directly (without a running Identity.com compatible client), using the [Insomnia](https://insomnia.rest/) workspace provided with the IDV Builder (`test/manual/idvBuilderInsomnia.json`).

+# Deploying to your Kubernetes Cluster
+1. Contact Identity.com for access to the IDV Toolkit ECR repository
+2. Ensure you have the following infrastructure set up on your cluster:
+    - An Ingress Controller
+    - A Storage Class named `standard` (needed if the IDV runs its own internal Mongo DB)
+    - A namespace named `idv`
+3. Rename `deploy/kubernetes/idv/values.template.yaml` to `values.custom.yaml` and edit them to match your Kubernetes configuration.
+4. Run `cd deploy/kubernetes/idv & helm install idv . --namespace idv -f values.yaml -f values.custom.yaml`

-## E2E Tests
+## End-to-End Tests

-The E2E tests in _test/e2e_ runs a validation process by executing the steps defined in the plan for the _credential-sample-v1_ credential type.
-This test ensures the sample handler is properly injected and works for a simple validation.

-The test command initializes the Idv with the Validation module injected and waits for the validation module to be ready.

-Ensure you have access to the IDV Toolkit ECR repository before proceeding.
+>**_Prerequisite_**: Ensure you have access to the IDV Toolkit ECR repository before proceeding.

+The End-to-End (E2E) tests under `test/e2e` initialize and successfully complete validation flow using the validation plan for the sample credential `credential-sample-v1`.

-The following commands execute the E2E tests:
+Run following commands to execute the E2E tests:

 ```
 cd test;
 yarn install;
 yarn test;
 ```

-The Idv will keep running after the tests finish executing.
-To stop Idv, run `docker-compose down`;
+The IDV Toolkit will keep running after the tests finish executing.
+To stop it, run `docker-compose down`.

-## Manual Tests

-The Idv-builder can be manually tested using [Insomnia](https://insomnia.rest/) API client.
-Import the workspace from _test/manual/idvBuilderInsomnia.json_ into Insomnia and run the requests against a local running application.

-## Deploy to Kubernetes

-1. Contact identity.com for access to the IDV Toolkit ECR repository
-2. Ensure you have the following infrastructure set up on your cluster:
-    - An Ingress Controller
-    - A Storage Class named "standard" (needed if the IDV runs its own internal Mongo DB)
-    - A namespace called "idv"
-3. Copy values.template.yaml to values.custom.yaml and edit them to match your requirements
-4. Run
-    cd deploy/kubernetes/idv
-    helm install idv . --namespace idv -f values.yaml -f values.custom.yaml